xwvike/wg-easy/README.md

 This branch is only for the v14 release of WireGuard Easy.
 For newer versions, please refer to the [master branch](https://github.com/wg-easy/wg-easy/tree/master).
+Although upstream moved new features to v15+, this fork will continue to maintain and evolve v14.

 ## Installation